This post covers the new contract for homecare and personal support workers.

 Click these links to access the full Tentative Agreement Summaries for Homecare or Personal Support.

 Back in December, our Homecare Bargaining Team conducted surveys and went on the road to hear SEIU members’ top priorities for our next contract.
 We heard loud and clear that members wanted a wage increase.
 We also learned that 73% of homecare and personal support workers do not have a retirement plan, and that hundreds of us had experienced late pay checks.
-This week, the bargaining team settled a contract with the State that will raise wages, create a retirement plan for homecare workers, address the late pay issue, and more!
-Below you’ll find the highlights of the tentative agreement.
+In September, the bargaining team settled a contract with the State that will raise wages, create a retirement plan for homecare workers, address the late pay issue, and more!
+Members voted overwhelmingly to ratify the agreement.
+Below you’ll find the highlights of the new contract.

 ✓ Survey members to identify key issues

 ✓ Win a “salary pot” through the Legislature’s budget process

 O Ratify by a vote of all dues paying members (you must be a member to vote)

 O Get our raises and member benefits